Erlanger Health System Response to Coronavirus (COVID-19)

 BACK TO TOP

-Erlanger Health System is currently under a limited Hospital and Clinic Patient Visitor Policy.
-All Erlanger hospitals will limit hospital visitors.
+Erlanger Health System is currently under a limited Hospital and Clinic Patient visitation policy.

-The revised policy will be in place until the transmission of the novel coronavirus, COVID-19, is no longer perceived as a threat to patients, staff, and the community.
+The revised policy will be in place until the transmission of COVID-19 is no longer perceived as a threat to patients, staff, and the community.

-The decision to limit visitors was made after careful consideration of policies recently put in place at area schools, houses of worship, venues, and other health systems to prevent the spread of COVID-19.
+The decision to limit visitors was made after careful consideration of policies recently put in place at area schools, venues, and other health systems to prevent the spread of COVID-19.

 Screening and Masks

-Please note that all visitors will be screened at the entrances and are required to wear either a homemade or surgical face mask during their visit.
+Please note that all visitors will be screened at the entrances and are required to wear either a homemade or surgical face mask that completely covers the mouth and nose without large holes or gaps during their visit.
 Visitors are encouraged to bring their own mask.
-However, a surgical mask will be provided if they do not have one dependent upon supply availability; if supplies are not sufficient to maintain, visitors without a surgical mask will not be permitted visitation.
+Depending on availability, a surgical mask may be provided if they do not have one; if supplies are not sufficient then visitors without a mask will not be permitted.

 If you are ill